1ndrra/Dashboard-backend/README.md

 As we follow a multi tenet architecture, the signup method generates a unique organizationid to map the user to a dashboard workspace.
 User gains access to a personal dashboard and can join other workspaces through an invite.
 A unique username is necessary to keep seperate authentication records.
 A random "salt" is generated and combined with the password.
 This ensures that even if two users have the same password, their stored hashes will be completely different.
-Once a user is authenticated, authentication transition to a stateless session model using JWT.
+Once a user is authenticated, authentication transitions to a stateless session model using JWT.
 This allows the user to access their dashboard without re-entering their password for every request.
-By using an Embedded Membership Array within your User model.
-This is MongoDB pattern avoids expensive JOIN operations.
+Used an Embedded Membership Array within the User model, this MongoDB pattern avoids expensive JOIN operations.
-Implemented token

 Record Management: